SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Warwick?

-For routine pumping and maintenance, no permit is required.
-However, for any repair, alteration, or replacement of the septic tank or drainfield, you absolutely need a permit from the Worth Board of Health.
-This ensures the work meets local and state environmental health codes.
+For routine pumping and maintenance, a permit is not required.
+However, for any repair, modification (like adding a riser), or full system replacement, you absolutely must obtain a permit from the Worth Board of Health.
+This ensures the work is done to code and protects public health and the environment.

 Can heavy rain delay pumping in Warwick?